kamalbuilds/sei-agent-kit/README.md

 - [Twitter](https://x.com/cambrian_ai)
 - [Website](https://cambrian.wtf)

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+Check out our [Tool Creation Guide](CreateTool.md) for instructions on how to create and add new tools to the toolkit.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ---